apache/mxnet/docs/install/index.md

 nvcc --version
 ```

 You can either upgrade your CUDA install or install the MXNet package that supports your CUDA version.
-Refer to [pypi for other MXNet packages](https://pypi.org/project/mxnet/).

 </div> <!-- END of pip -->